 9. Promote Mindfulness About Food

 Keeping kosher is not just about the foods you do or do not eat.
-There are many rules about preparation and consumption.
-There are waiting periods of varying length between meat and dairy food consumption.
+There are many rules concerning preparation and consumption.
+There are waiting periods of varying lengths between meat and dairy food consumption.
 There are blessings to be said both before and after dining.

 10. Religious Mandate

 This is actually one of the simplest, most straightforward reasons that observant Jews keep kosher.
 For all of the philosophical, ideological, even quasi-scientific reasons people put forth to help explain Jewish dietary laws, at heart, the mitzvah (commandment) by God to keep kosher is considered a law that cannot be explained by logic alone.
-That is not to say that keeping kosher is a matter of blind faith, but rather than embracing these dietary laws signifies an affirmation of God's wisdom and a willingness to accept the laws set forth in the Torah.
+That is not to say that keeping kosher is a matter of blind faith, but, rather, that embracing these dietary laws signifies an affirmation of God's wisdom and a willingness to accept the laws set forth in the Torah.